Robinhood UK FAQ | Robinhood

 What is Robinhood UK?

-Robinhood U.K. Ltd (Robinhood UK) is a subsidiary of Robinhood Markets, a US-based company.
-Robinhood Markets has several subsidiaries for different business lines.
+Robinhood U.K. Ltd (Robinhood UK) is a subsidiary of Robinhood Markets, Inc., a US-based company that has several subsidiaries for different business lines.

 How is Robinhood UK authorised?